 Pain Choices booklet

-Not everyone with MS experiences pain, but for those who do, it can have an enormous impact on their daily activities, such as work and leisure, their mood and pleasures of life.
+Not everyone with MS experiences pain, but for those who do, it can have an enormous impact on their daily lives, with relationships, at work and leisure, their mood and enjoying the simple pleasures of life.

-No two people will experience pain in the same way, so it is best described by the person experiencing it.
+No two people will experience pain in the same way, and so an understanding of how it is affecting the individual is reliant on the person’s ability to describe the pain they are feeling.

 Don’t put up with pain, get help